Mosquito bite allergy: Presentation

-The Skeeter syndrome is by definition a mosquito bite allergy that consists of a large mosquito bite reaction that may be accompanied by a brief or longer-term (i.e. days to weeks) low-grade fever. and, on rare occasions, vomiting.
+The Skeeter syndrome is by definition a mosquito bite allergy that consists of a large mosquito bite reaction that may be accompanied by a brief or longer-term (i.e., days to weeks) low-grade fever. and, on rare occasions, vomiting.
 The bite site shows an intense, large reaction often resembling a cellulitis infection that persists for days to weeks.
 The syndrome usually afflicts healthy children, immune-deficient persons, and individuals who are new to an area inhabited by mosquito species to which they have not been exposed.

 Pathophysiology

 Mechanistically, the Skeeter syndrome appears to be a particularly intense variant of the ordinary mosquito bite reaction.
-It involves sequential Type I, III, and IV hypersensitivity reactions that are mediated by the IgE, IgG, and T cells that are directed against mosquito salivary proteins.
+It involves sequential Type I, III, and IV hypersensitivity reactions that are mediated by IgE, IgG, and T cells that are directed against mosquito salivary proteins.

 Prognosis

-Children afflicted with the syndrome remain healthy although subject to recurrent severe reactions to mosquito bites.
+Children afflicted with the syndrome remain healthy, although subject to recurrent severe reactions to mosquito bites.
 The development of desensitization that follows repetitive mosquito bites and reduces the intensity or completely blocks reactions to mosquito bites may take longer to develop and/or be less effective in those with Skeeter syndrome compared to those with ordinary mosquito bite reactions.

 Diagnosis

 The diagnosis of Skeeter syndrome is based mainly on the appropriate history of severe skin responses to mosquito bites that may be associated with fever.
-The diagnosis can be supported by the detection, using for example an ELISA assay), IgE directed against mosquito saliva proteins in the afflicted individuals serum.
-Direct mosquito bite testing is perhaps the best method for diagnosing mosquito bite allergy but difficulty in determining which mosquito species to use for the test, the possibly of transmitting a mosquito-borne disease, and the risk of triggering a very severe response make this test impractical for routine use.
+The diagnosis can be supported by the detection, using for example an ELISA assay), IgE directed against mosquito saliva proteins in the afflicted individual's serum.
+Direct mosquito bite testing is perhaps the best method for diagnosing mosquito bite allergy but difficulty in determining which mosquito species to use for the test, the possibility of transmitting a mosquito-borne disease, and the risk of triggering a very severe response make this test impractical for routine use.

 Prevention and treatment

 The preventive measures listed for ordinary mosquito bite reactions are important for avoiding Skeeter syndrome reactions.
-In addition to second generation, non-sedative H1 antihistamines, antipyretics and nonsteroidal anti-inflammatory drugs are typically used to treat patients with acute attacks of the syndrome.
+In addition to second-generation, non-sedative H1 antihistamines, antipyretics and nonsteroidal anti-inflammatory drugs are typically used to treat patients with acute attacks of the syndrome.